 Please plan to make air travel plans only after the minimum group size has been met.
 We will send you a confirmation email as soon as the trip has been confirmed.

-Plan to arrive in San José on Wednesday, October 6, ideally between 2:00 and 5:00 PM if you wish to join the welcome dinner.
+Plan to arrive in San José on October 9, ideally between 2:00 and 5:00 PM if you wish to join the welcome dinner.
 If you arrive later, we can arrange the airport pickup and a snack for you at the hotel, or you may eat on the plane.
 You may want to arrive a day or two early (at your own cost) to take in the sights of the city.
-We suggest you plan departures 12:00 PM onward on Friday, October 15, though earlier or later flights can be accommodated.
+We suggest you plan departures from 12:00 PM onward on October 19, though earlier or later flights can be accommodated.

 Browse below for trip reports and species lists from past versions of this and other tours from this destination.